JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 - Select Windows 11 Pro as the image.
 - Confirm the VM architecture.
 - Select the VM size for the lab.
-- Enter the administrator username.
+- Type the administrator username.
-- Enter and confirm the administrator password.
+- Type and confirm the administrator password.
 - Continue through the setup wizard.

 **Explanation:**